All Posts

 Tacoma/Pierce County Habitat for Humanity aims to change that with a new homeownership model: restricted resale.

-This new model provides permanent affordability, preserving the homeowners’ initial investment while also providing future generations continued access to affordable homes.
+This new model, structured like a land lease, provides permanent affordability and preserves the homeowners’ initial investment while also providing future generations continued access to affordable homeownership.

 Here’s how:

-• The homeowner buys only the house—not the land—making the purchase price more affordable.
+• The homeowner buys only the house—not the land—which makes the purchase price more affordable.

-• The land is leased by the homeowners, from Habitat, in a long-term, renewable and inheritable lease (often a 99-year term).
+• The land itself is leased by the homeowners, from Tacoma Habitat, in a long-term, renewable and inheritable lease (often a 99-year term).

 Auto Draft 3